 Quick gut-check.
 Are you doing any of these?

 Publishing with no distribution plan, so great posts die in silence.
 Tracking traffic but never revenue, so you can’t prove any of it works.
 Treating content as finished at publish, then watching it decay untended.
 Chasing volume and format trends instead of quality.
+Shipping me-too content that reads like everyone else’s.
 Running the whole thing on a strategy that lives in your head instead of on paper.

 FAQs